Genomon-Project/GenomonExpression/README.md

 ## Results

-The primary result is ${output_prefix}.sym2fkpm.txt, in which the first column is the gene symbol and the second column is the FKPM value.
+The primary result is ${output_prefix}.sym2fkpm.txt, in which the first column is the gene symbol and the second column is the FPKM value.